5jotters/vRF-briefing/docs/LocalProcedures.md

 ![](../Images/Dream6.jpg)

-After Take Off, ATC controller will clear the formations to change to either the GCI tactical frequency (preset #6) or Boom Freqency (see AAR appendix).
+After Take Off, ATC controller will clear the formations to change to either the GCI tactical frequency (preset #6) or AAR frequency (see AAR appendix).

 ### 4.  **ROUTE**